Koi-Code-TF2/Koi-Config/README.md

 5. Optional 1: "Streamer" Mode (Hide usernames) with Broesel Hud:
 - Hide usernames from the killfeed:
-  - Inside `Hudlayout.res`, find `HudDeathNotice` and change: `"TextFont" "surface11"` to `"TextFont" ""`
+  - Inside `scripts\Hudlayout.res`, find `HudDeathNotice` and change: `"TextFont" "surface11"` to `"TextFont" "redacted8"`.
+Note that this does not hide weird characters or symbols from player names.
+If you want to completely remove names fully, use `"TextFont" ""` instead
 - Hide usernames from the killcam:
-  - Inside `FreezePanel_Basic.res`, find `FreezeLabelKiller` and change: `"labelText" "%killername%"` to `"labelText" ""`
+  - Inside `resource\ui\FreezePanel_Basic.res`, find `FreezeLabelKiller` and change: `"labelText" "%killername%"` to `"labelText" ""`
-  - Also inside `FreezePanel_Basic.res`, find `itempanel` and change: `"xpos" "r200"` and `"ypos" "0"` to `"xpos" "9999"` and `"ypos" "9999"` respectively (this prevents the killcam weapon-display panel from showing up, which contains "\<playername\> is carrying:".
+  - Also inside `resource\ui\FreezePanel_Basic.res`, find `itempanel` and change: `"xpos" "r200"` and `"ypos" "0"` to `"xpos" "9999"` and `"ypos" "9999"` respectively (this prevents the killcam weapon-display panel from showing up, which contains "\<playername\> is carrying:".
 This also prevents malicious weapon names/descriptions from being displayed on killcam.
 Note that this DOES NOT disable the item inspect/display panel entirely - you can still inspect and see other player's items in spectate and while waiting for respawn.
 This ONLY disables being able to see the weapon of the player who killed you within the killcam specifically)
+- Hide \<playername\> is on a killstreak popup notifications:
+  - Use "cl_hud_killstreak_display_time 0".
+The cl_hud_killstreak_display_time cvar can be found in "koi_cfg/hud+ui.cfg" at the top of the file (by default it is set to 3 seconds)
 - Changing these values does not hide player names from the scoreboard (tab), from voicechat, or from friendly medics/friendly players when moused-over
 - It is recommended to use "commstoggle" with this mode, which toggles on/off both text and voice chat when key pressed.
 Bound to "\\" (backslash key) by default.
 Or alternatively open console and type "commstoggle"